Working towards a Bachelor of Arts, Simran writes articles on modern history, art theory, religion, mythology, and analyses of texts.

 The major geographical processes that form and transform coastal environments are erosion, transportation, and deposition.
 Coastal erosion wears and breaks off materials along the coastline.
 Transportation is when sediment is transported by currents, rivers, and constructive waves to a destination.
 Deposition describes how sediment builds up coastal landforms due to transportation.
 The processes outlined can present problems to unprotected coastal areas, such as the Collaroy beach and the Narrabeen lagoon.
-Therefore, coastal landforms are continuously shaped by geographical processes that presents environmental issues to Narrabeen-Collaroy.
+Therefore, coastal landforms are continuously shaped by geographical processes that present environmental issues to Narrabeen-Collaroy.

 Erosion transforms coastal landforms but causes management issues to Collaroy beach.
 Erosion typically occurs when the wave energy is high, which is influenced by strong winds and low-pressure weather.
 The common processes of erosion include: hydraulic action and corrasion.
 Hydraulic action is the shear wave hitting the coastline and its backwash pulling materials back into the ocean.
 Corrasion is when weaker layers of materials disintegrate or dissolve into the ocean.
 This presents a vital problem at Collaroy beach.
 For instance, a current issue of Narrabeen headlands is how the hydraulic action of waves causes weaker layers of stone to be dissolved by the ocean.
 This is an issue because once the headlands are eroded, the beach will take the full force of the wave and its sand will be completely eroded.
 Henceforth, erosion transforms coastal landforms through hydraulic action and corrasion, yet raises issues at Collaroy beach.